Skip to main content

 Setting Preferences

-After working within the application for some time, you will likely have developed a preference for a specific model.
-You can set this model as default in preferences.
-This applies to both language models and language-to-image models.
+After working within the application for some time, you will likely have developed a preference for a specific AI provider.
+You can set this provider as your default in preferences.
+The environment determines which current text and image models belong to that provider.

 Where to Find